kconkas/dxspider-deployment/README.md

 your running docker image.

 ### Stopping a Running Container
-**Important:** Stopping a running Docker container will destroy all DX Spider data and customisations applied to it!
-Use `docker cp` to copy any important data to your host computer beforehand.
+Your DX Spider data and customisations will be saved in Docker volume called `dxspider_data` so that your user and spot databases can get preserved between consecutive runs.

+**Important:** Note `DXVars.pm` will be overwritten and a new one will be generated based on environment variables passed to your Docker container each time you stop and start a new container!

 1. Find out your running container ID
     ```bash